chef-boneyard/chef-web-docs-2016/README.md

 This will build *all* the documentation into HTML, and place it inside `./build/chef/`.
 Open `./build/chef/index.html` to view the rendered files locally.

+IMPORTANT: Depending on what has changed since the last time a build was run, the build process can take anywhere from a few minutes to a few hours.
+The make file gets changed a lot because Chef uses this file to manage how the docs get published to our website.
+For your local builds, you may want to edit the make file prior to building to only use the chef_master build, which is the build to use for the current version of Chef.

 The first time you run the build, it will probably take longer (5-10 min), as it has to generate _every_ file from scratch.

 This will also apply if you've run the `make clean` command, which effectively resets your working environment.